Hands-on Gear Review

 Several other useful features include wireless data transfer capabilities that allow you to send waypoints, tracks, etc. to other wireless-enabled Garmin units, and a rail type mount on the back that can be fixed to optional bike, car, and boat mounts (the 62s and up come with an excellent carabiner/belt clip).

 The 62sc and 62stc come with a 5 MP digital camera that automatically geotags photos.
-Although the camera is reasonably good (see photos), our testers believe auto geotagging is awesome.
-Itís simple, too: your location is saved in a captured photoís metadata.
-And useful, too: small previews of photos appear in BaseCamp just like waypoints and tracks.
+Although the camera isn't the best (see photos) our testers find the auto geotagging feature to be very useful; your photos appear in Garmin's BaseCamp software along with routes, tracks, and waypoints.
 Geotagging was originally developed by land managers and utility purveyors to monitor the condition of land and infrastructure.
-It quickly and easily solves the problem of ďwhere was this photo taken?Ē
+It quickly and easily solves the problem of "where was that photo taken?"

 Garmin offers its device users Basecamp, a simple and powerful software tool used to plan routes and manage waypoints, tracks, and maps.
-Our testers found Basecamp to be user friendly and, at the same time, provided all of the tools we needed for planning trips and analyzing past ones.
-Viewing waypoints and tracks in Google Earth was one of our favorite features (see screenshot of Google Earth in photos).
+Our testers found Basecamp to be user friendly and, at the same time, provided many of the tools we need for planning trips.
+Viewing waypoints and tracks in Google Earth is a great feature (see screenshot of Google Earth in photos).

 The 62 series has five different models.
 How are they different?